• Disease Overview

 Causes

-ASAH1-related disorders are caused by variations (mutations) in the ASAH1 gene.
+ASAH1-related disorders are caused by changes (variants) in the ASAH1 gene.
 Genes provide instructions for creating proteins that play a critical role in many functions of the body.
-When a mutation of a gene occurs, the protein product may be faulty, inefficient, absent, or overproduced.
-Depending upon the functions of the particular protein, this can affect many organ systems of the body.
+When a variant of a gene occurs, the protein product may be faulty, inefficient, absent, or overproduced.
+Depending upon the functions of the protein, this can affect many organ systems of the body.

 The ASAH1 gene contains instructions for creating (encoding) an enzyme called acid ceramidase.
 This enzyme is essential for breaking down (hydrolysis) of a class of fatty substances called ceramides.
-There are many different ceramides in cells; they serve many normal functions.
-Because of the altered gene, people with this disorder have low activity levels of this enzyme, which means that ceramides build up abnormally in the various organ systems in the body, damaging the affected areas.
+There are many different ceramides in cells and they serve many functions.
+Some of these functions include cell signaling, regulation of antiproliferative processes and regulation of morphological (cell shape) transformations.
+Because of the disease-causing ASAH1 gene variants, people with this disorder have low activity levels of this enzyme, which means that ceramides build up abnormally in the various organ systems in the body, damaging the affected areas.
 Where and how much ceramide builds up can vary, which is why there are so many different the ways the disorder can appear in a person.
+Recently, acid ceramidase has also been shown to degrade N-acylethanolamines as well.

 ASAH1-related disorders are inherited in an autosomal recessive pattern.
-Genetic diseases are determined by the combination of genes for a particular trait that are on the chromosomes received from the father and the mother.
-Disorders inherited in a recessive pattern occur when an individual inherits two variants in a gene for the same trait, one from each parent.
-If an individual receives one normal gene and one gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
-The risk for two carrier parents to both pass the defective gene and, therefore, have an affected child is 25% with each pregnancy.
-The risk to have a child who is a carrier like the parents is 50% with each pregnancy.
-The chance for a child to receive normal genes from both parents and be genetically normal for that particular trait is 25%.
+Recessive genetic disorders occur when an individual inherits a disease-causing gene variant from each parent.
+If an individual receives one normal gene and one disease-causing gene variant, the person will be a carrier for the disease but usually will not show symptoms.
+The risk for two carrier parents to both pass the gene variant and have an affected child is 25% with each pregnancy.
+The risk of having a child who is a carrier like the parents is 50% with each pregnancy.
+The chance for a child to receive normal genes from both parents is 25%.
 The risk is the same for males and females.

 • < Previous section